 Double Majoring

 Many students combine mathematics with another major or concentration.
-Doubling with majors in the sciences and economics is especially common, as is combining mathematics with a statistics concentration.
-We also graduate a fair number of students who major in religion, philosophy, art, English, theater, etc. as well as mathematics.
+Doubling with majors in the sciences and economics is especially common, as is combining mathematics with computer science or statistics and data science.
+Each year, students also graduate with a math major in religion, philosophy, art, English, theater, etc. as well as mathematics.